 Charging A Driver On Prescription Drugs With A DUI

-Under New Jersey DWI laws, prescription drugs are included in the legal definition of narcotics.
+Under New Jersey DUI laws, prescription drugs are included in the legal definition of narcotics.
 If an individual is charged with DUI having used prescription drugs, it must be proven by the prosecutor beyond a reasonable doubt that the drugs were in the driver's system at the time of the traffic stop and arrest and that the individual's driving conduct was influenced by the medication.
-In cases of prescription drug DUI, the presence of the drugs in the individual's system is identified through a blood or urine test.
+In cases of prescription drug DUI arrests, the presence of the drugs in the individual's system is identified through a blood or urine test.

 It must be proven in court that the driver's impairment was such that he or she was a danger to him or herself and others on the road.
 If the law enforcement officer suspects the driver of DUI with prescription drugs and finds the drugs in the vehicle, the officer can request that the driver present a valid prescription for the drugs.
 If the driver cannot provide the prescription there may be additional penalties such as prescription drug possession.
 A DUI stop for prescription drugs will include the standard field sobriety tests such as walking in a straight line and the one leg stand test.

 Sentencing For Prescription Drug DUI

-The typical prescription medications that a police officer will look for are things like Xanax, allergy medications, sleeping pills like Valium, cough syrups, and painkillers such as Vicodin.
+The typical prescription medications that a police officer will look for include Xanax, allergy medications, sleeping pills like Valium, cough syrups, and painkillers such as Vicodin.
 The sentences for a DUI with prescription drugs vary.
 If it is the first offense, there can be a jail sentence of 30 days, a suspension of the individual's driver's license for seven months to a year, 12 to 48 hours at the intoxicated driver resource center (IDRC), fines of $300 to $500, plus surcharges of at least $3,000.